ermansannio/dpattern_execost/README.md

-# Replication Package for the paper entitled "Mastering Smart Contract Costs: Inefficient Design Patterns and Expensive Functions".
+# Replication Package for the paper entitled "The Gas Burn Identity: Early Detection of \\ Gas-Intensive Functions and Patterns in Smart Contracts".

 Description of the content:

  1. *dataset* contains data required to execute scripts contained in rq1, rq2 and rq3 folders.

+    a. *function_gas_cost_pred.csv* contains the pilot related to the estimation of gas expensive functions using ChatGPT and Gemini;

-    a. *functions* is the set of functions retrieved from smart contracts for which there is a gas price;
+    b. *functions* is the set of functions retrieved from smart contracts for which there is a gas price;

-    b. *pattern* is the set of filtered smart contracts to answer rq3;
+    c. *pattern* is the set of filtered smart contracts to answer rq3;

-    c. *smart_contracts* is the basic set of all smart contracts retrieved from Etherscan.
+    d. *smart_contracts* is the basic set of all smart contracts retrieved from Etherscan.

  2. *rq1* contains the main scripts and data to answer rq1.